Here are some easy autumn tips to help the wildlife in your garden. Please comment below if you would like to add more to the list.

 If you leave the moss it will keep the moisture in your lawn so you don’t have to water it so often and if you don’t cut it so short and allow clover, daisies and dandelions to flourish you will be providing welcome food for pollinators.
+And the more diverse your lawn is, the more carbon the soil captures (all to do with the funghi in the soil).

 More Information on Wildlife Gardening